CanyonTurtle/dvhs-devteams/docs/mech.md

 # Refining Build Skill

-An important part of making competition-level robots is reducing the possible room for error, looseness, etc... that results simply from building without the level of scrutiny that is necessary.

 > Build Skill is only important *after* you have a design in mind - knowing what to build is harder than knowing how to build it.
 This section is about the 'how', but the 'what' is just as important.

-### What is 'Slop'?
+An important part of making competition-level robots is reducing the possible room for error, looseness, etc... that results simply from building without the level of scrutiny that is necessary.

 'Slop' refers to building 'sloppily' - which could mean one or several of the following, for example:
 - spacing between parts is not exact